AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 We learned how we can use matrices to our advantage by transforming all vertices with transformation matrices.
+OpenGL expects all vertices, that we want to become visible, to be in normalized device coordinates after each vertex shader run.
+That is, the x, y, and z coordinates of each vertex should be between the values of -1.0 and 1.0; coordinates outside this range will not be visible.
+What we usually do, is specify the coordinates in a range (or space) we determine ourselves and in the vertex shader transform these coordinates to be **normalized device coordinates (NDC)**.